az000za/WEBXP/README.md

 # WEBXP
-A website that aggregates your awards from other websites
+A website that aggregates your awards from other websites.

+Users can sign up to showcase awards to those who click on provided link.
+Users can sign up to issue awards to others.

-Supports Digital Awards
+Digital Awards Below to Support:

-- GitHub

--
-- Steam
-- PlayStation
-- XBox

-- Roblox
-- MineCraft
-- ETC